 Students who have matriculated on either the Daytona Beach, Prescott, or Worldwide Campuses who are continuously enrolled students, and who have met their financial obligations on the campus where they matriculated, may transfer from one campus to another.
 Transfers are not automatic and certain conditions must be met.
 Additionally, a vacancy must exist in the program to which the student wishes to transfer, either permanently or as a visiting student.

 Students are urged to begin this process at least 45 days before the first day of classes in order to avoid any interruption in the progress toward their degree.

-To obtain an official transcript, student should complete a request online or through the Records Office.
+To obtain an official transcript, student should complete a request online or through the Office of the Registrar.
 A fee is charged for each transcript.
 Transcripts will not be released to students who have failed to meet their financial obligations to the University.
 Students may request the delivery of an electronic or mailed transcript at this website managed by Credentials Inc.

 Privacy of Student Records

 The University respects the rights and privacy of students in accordance with the Family Educational Rights and Privacy Act (FERPA).
 The University may disclose certain items of directory information without the consent of the student, unless the student submits a written non-disclosure request.
 Students are required to file requests for non-disclosure with the Office of the Registrar.
 Non-disclosure forms remain in place permanently, unless the office is notified otherwise.
 Students may designate up to three individuals to make payments or access their student records by logging into ERNIE (Embry-Riddle Network for Information Exchange) portal, going to “Student Center”, finding the “Personal Information” section, and completing the “Auxiliary Access” process.